nchenderson/elements-nonpar-stat/docs/11-kernel-regression.md

 \hat{m}_{h_{n}}^{NW}(x) = \sum_{i=1}^{n} a_{i}(x) Y_{i} \nonumber
 \end{equation}

+* The bandwidth $h_{n}$ can also be referred to as the "smoothing parameter" since its value affects how smooth the fitted regression curve appears.

 * The weights $a_{1}(x), \ldots, a_{n}(x)$, in this case, are defined as
 \begin{equation}
 a_{i}(x) = \frac{ K(\tfrac{x - x_{i}}{h_{n}})}{ \sum_{i=1}^{n} K(\tfrac{x - x_{i}}{ h_{n}}) } \nonumber